fsprojects/Paket/docs/content/testimonials.md

 [Nessos](http://www.nessos.gr)

+## Rhein-Spree Software Engineering GmbH

+> Paket enabled us to share code between repositories and solutions without the need to create new packages everytime something changed.

+[Rhein-Spree](https://www.rhein-spree.com) is a Berlin based software services company with additional employees in Leipzig and Düsseldorf.
+We are focused on .NET Technologies with great results.

+However, when it comes to dependency management in bigger repositories with multiple solutions we felt the pain of the inconsistent resolition of package versions across the repository.
+It got even harder as the solutions grow.
+At some point we decided to give Paket a try and what should we say.
+We had some work in getting the dependencies file correct and then in worked like a charm.
+Even better.
+We also started to use the git functionality of Paket in referencing other git repositories.
+This enabled us to share code between repositories and solutions without the need to create new packages everytime something changed.

 ## Please contribute your testimonials!

 Adding new testimonials to this page is easy.
 Just write your quote in plain